revaldinho/f100l/src/doc/F100CPU.rst

 +----------------------+--------------+--------------+-------------+---------------+

-The F100-L represented very good value for a military spec part but was less competitive with parts from other manufacturers designed and packaged for less rigorous commercial requirements, e.g. having an operating range requirement of 0C to +85C rather than -55C to +125C.
+The F100-L represented very good value for a military spec part but was less competitive with parts from other manufacturers designed and packaged for less rigorous commercial requirements.
 This made the F100-L less attractive for use in the nascent personal computer market created by the 8 bit processors.
 Additionally many of these 8 bit processors actually provided 16 bit addressing and even some 16 bit (double word) data processing.
 The Zilog Z80 is a good example